lwa-project/lsl/docs/source/data-formats.rst

 | 72-N    | Data              | ``float`` data - [pol,chan]     |
 +---------+-------------------+---------------------------------+

-The ``Stokes Format`` is a bit field defines what polarizations are included in the packet data.
+The ``Stokes Format`` is a bit field that defines what polarizations are included in the packet data.
 The fields are:

 +-------+--------------+
 | Value | Pol.
 Product |